-Climate forcing, including drivers of climate change, are parameterized in all climate models.
-There appears to be a controversy in climate modeling if the so called "model physics" has anything to do with actual physics of real processes, or if it is just a package of tunable statistic relationships of more obscure nature.
-Given how climate is generated in a climate model, it is exceedingly clear to us that unless "model physics" at least attempt to model the actual physics in a realistic way, climate modeling is not meaningful.
+The climate forcing, including drivers of climate change, are all parameterized in climate models.
+There appears, however, to be somewhat of a controversy in climate modeling as to what the often called "model physics" really are.
+Does it have anything to do with the actual physics of real processes, or are they just a package of tunable statistic relationships of more obscure nature?
+It has been claimed that it is only present to provide modelers with a handle to turn, to force the models to behave realistically.
+And, if the actual processes that it should represent are treated poorly, it doesn't matter much as long as the mean results are realistic.
+However, given how climate is generated in a climate model - and in reality - it is exceedingly clear to us that unless the "model physics" at least attempt to model the actual physics in a realistic way, climate modeling is not very meaningful.